 Students should work to resolve their complaint first by meeting with the instructor or staff member alleged in the event or act.
 This meeting should take place within ten (10) business days of the occurrence of the event or act.
-There are circumstances where the initial complaint can be submitted directly to the Dean of Student Services for non-academic matters or the Vice President of Instruction for academic matters.
+There are circumstances where the initial complaint can be submitted directly to the Vice President of Student Services for non-academic matters or the Executive Vice President-Chief Academic Officer for academic matters.

 If the matter is resolved, no further action is needed.
-If the matter is unresolved, then the student shall proceed to step 2.
-Step 2 Formal Complaint Students shall submit a student complaint form when a complaint cannot be resolved by the informal meeting in step 1.
-The Student Appeal and Complaint form should be filed with the appropriate Academic Division Dean with any supporting documentation no later than ten (10) business days after the first class day of the next semester following the occurrence of the event or act triggering the complaint.
+If the matter is unresolved,